ora0600/confluent-new-cdc-connector/README.md

   - We did change the the Dockerfile and installed Oracle Instant Client and set LD_LIBRARY_PATH in the docker container.
 That's why in `docker-compose-cdc-ccloud_new.yml` your will see only `build: .` and this mean, that the container will build based on the `Dockerfile`.

 > [!IMPORTANT]
-> the handling with the instant client must be fit your OS and HW setup.
+> the handling with the instant client must be fit to your OS and HW setup.
 I am running Apple M3 HW on MacOs, that's why I download  `https://download.oracle.com/otn_software/linux/instantclient/1926000/instantclient-basic-linux.arm64-19.26.0.0.0dbru.zip` and in DockerFile I use `https://download.oracle.com/otn_software/linux/instantclient/1926000/instantclient-basic-linux.arm64-19.26.0.0.0dbru.zip`.
 You see the common piece is ARM64 HW here for my setup.
 For your setup you may need different Zips.

 Before starting the connect cluster, be sure that Docker Desktop is running.